-- □ Will you provide power to both sides of the system through a pair of PDUs? - Will you provide power to one side of the system from a UPS (Windows systems only)? - □ What optional components will you use? - □ What are the AC power requirements of your system, including all optional components? - □ What are the lengths and types of the power cords that are provided for the PDUs or system, and optional components? - U What type of AC receptacles do you need to provide? - □ Is the AC power service wired properly?

-Planning Space for Your System

-- □ Will your system and its external components fit where you plan to place them? - If you are rack-mounting the system, what is the height of the cabinet you will use and what is the total height of the systems and components that will be installed in the cabinet?
+Will your Windows or Linux system include any tape-drive enclosures?
+The tape-drive enclosure supplied with your system is rack-mountable.
+If you order the tape drive at the same time you order the system, the required PCI adapter is installed in the system.
+See the Stratus ftServer Systems: Peripherals Site Planning Guide (R582) for descriptions of the enclosures and the names of the required PCI adapters.
+NOTE ftSSS for VMware vSphere does not support tape drives.
+Pla nning AC Power Will you provide power to both sides of the system through a pair of PDUs?
+Will you protect the system power with a UPS?
+What optional components will you use?
+What are the AC power requirements of your system, including all optional components?
+What are the lengths and types of the power cords that are provided for the PDUs or system, and optional components?
+What type of AC receptacles do you need to provide?
+Is the AC power service wired properly?
+Pla nning Space for Your System Will your system and its external components fit where you plan to place them?
+If you are rack-mounting the system, what is the height of the cabinet you will use and what is the total height of the systems and components that will be installed in the cabinet?
 Will the items fit into the cabinet?
-What components will be located outside the cabinet? - What are the lengths and types of the interface and communications cables that will connect to your system? - Have you created a sketch of how you plan to arrange the system at the installation site?
+What components will be located outside the cabinet?
+What are the lengths and types of the interface and communications cables that will connect to your system?
+Have you created a sketch of how you plan to arrange the system at the installation site?
 Consider the available cable lengths, the placement of external devices, and the location of network and voice communication connections.